Acquired Bookshelf

 Process Overview

-• Developed a manual data management system using JSON
+• Built a streamlined data management system using JSON for content storage

-• Integrated with Open Library API for book metadata enrichment
+• Integrated with Open Library API for comprehensive book metadata

-• Built robust fallback systems for missing data
+• Implemented robust fallback mechanisms for missing or incomplete data

-• Implemented monitoring for API usage and performance
+• Implemented monitoring for API usage and system health

 Technology Highlights

-• Frontend: Next.js with TypeScript for type safety and improved development experiencene
+• Frontend: Next.js with TypeScript for type safety and improved development experience

-• Styling: TailwindCSS for rapid UI development and consistent design
+• Styling: TailwindCSS for rapid UI development, consistent design, and tile-grid layout system

-• Data Management: Static site generation with JSON for optimal performance
+• Data Management: JSON-based content storage with static site generation for optimal performance

 • API Integration: Open Library API with rate limiting and caching